CxRW-Tools/CxOne_Get_Portfolio_Summary/README.md

 ## Summary

-This tool automates the process of creating and downloading a "portfolio summary" report from  Checkmarx One.
-Specifically, it provides a CSV file with a list of projects and key related fields.
+This tool automates the process of creating and downloading a summary report of all projects from Checkmarx One.
+Specifically, it provides a CSV file with the following fields:

+- Project ID
+- Project Name
+- Created At
+- Origin
+- Project Tags
+- Groups
+- Assigned To Applications
+- Last Scan Date
+- Project Risk Level
+- Total Vulnerabilities
+- Critical Vulnerabilities
+- High Vulnerabilities
+- Medium Vulnerabilities
+- Low Vulnerabilities

 ## Usage